By Isabella Aitken-Frappier

-While you’re at it, try check out 3D clitoris models, they are both beautiful and educational.
-Becoming confident with our anatomy can also help inform us when changes occur.
+While you’re at it, check out 3D clitoris models, they are both beautiful and educational.
+Becoming confident with your anatomy can also help inform when changes occur.
 It’s also important to perform regular self-exams of your breasts, vulva, vagina, and cervix.

 writing your reproductive autobiography

 Now that you are feeling more familiar with your body, and you have your observations and notes ready, write down a list of questions for your visit.
 This is also a great time to reach out to people in your family about their medical history.

 Being informed about any struggles or conditions they have had, such as ectopic pregnancies, PCOS, breast cancer, or endometriosis, can be really helpfulfor your doctor.
 It’s also a great idea to note the date of your last period, as well as any new medications or supplements you’ve started taking.

 If you observe your temperatures to track your fertility, bring in the last three months of charts, to help you doctor be aware of how long each of your phases are usually lasting.
 This can also help identify a variety of other potential concerns.